fiskl-accounting/help-docs/docs/Settings-Configurations/accounting-settings.md

  - Accounting settings
 ---

-The Accounting settings page allows you to configure your accounting preferences and standard accounts in Fiskl.
+The `Accounting Settings` page allows you to configure your accounting preferences and standard accounts in Fiskl.
 These settings ensure accurate financial reporting and streamline your bookkeeping process.

-Access Accounting settings using the `gear icon` on the top left menu or visit the [Accounting settings page](https://my.fiskl.com/accounting-settings) on the web dashboard.
+Access `Accounting Settings` using the `gear icon` on the top left menu or visit the [Accounting settings page](https://my.fiskl.com/accounting-settings) on the web dashboard.

 ## Accounting settings